zulip/zulip/docs/new-feature-tutorial.md

         # ...
       )

-Since this feature also adds a checkbox to the admin page and adds a new property the Realm model that can be modified from there, you need to make changes to the `update_realm` function in `zerver/views/realm.py`.
-Add a parameter for the new field to the `update_realm` function.
+Since this feature adds a checkbox to the admin page and a new property to the Realm model that can be modified from there, you need to add a parameter for the new field to the `update_realm` function in `zerver/views/realm.py`.

     def update_realm(request, user_profile, name=REQ(validator=check_string, default=None),
                  # ...,